 Authorization to Report to Outside Entities

 All students are required to sign the enrollment agreement, which grants Relay authorization to share reports on their application to Relay, including supplementary materials, their academic performance and conduct in the program with designated representatives of the school that employs them, an educational program for which they perform services, the teacher preparation program in which they are a participant, any entity that funds their Relay education, or/and external evaluation firms and research partners that Relay hires or contracts with.
-These reports may include without limitation students’ resumes; transcripts; academic progress; grades and evaluations; completion of degree; compliance with state, certification and immunization requirements; timeliness of tuition and fee payment; disciplinary actions; and continued enrollment status.
+These reports may include without limitation students’ résumés; transcripts; academic progress; grades and evaluations; completion of degree; compliance with state, certification/licensure, and immunization requirements; timeliness of tuition and fee payment; disciplinary actions; and continued enrollment status.
 The enrollment agreement grants Relay authorization to determine in its sole discretion the schedule for providing this information and the information to be provided at the time.

-Pursuant to FERPA and the FERPA regulations, Relay hereby designates the following student information as “directory information”: name (legal and preferred), dates of attendance, school of employment, teaching assessment, class, previous institution(s) attended, program of study/academic program, enrollment status (e.g., full- or part-time), level of education, degree(s) conferred (including dates), and honors and awards (including graduation honors).
-Email addresses are directory information for internal purposes only and will not be made available to the general public except in specified directories from which students may opt-out.
+Pursuant to FERPA and the FERPA regulations, Relay hereby designates the following student information as “directory information”: name (legal and preferred), dates of attendance, school of employment, teaching assessment, class, previous institution(s) attended, program of study/academic program, enrollment status (e.g., full or part time), level of education, degree(s) conferred (including dates), and honors and awards (including graduation honors).
+Email addresses are directory information for internal purposes only and will not be made available to the general public except in specified directories from which students may opt out.

 Directory information may be disclosed for any purpose.
 Under federal law, address information, telephone listings, and date and place of birth are also considered directory information for military-recruitment purposes.
 “Address” refers to both physical mailing address and email address.
 All other information not listed as directory information will not be disclosed.

-Currently, enrolled students may refuse disclosure of this information.
+Currently enrolled students may refuse disclosure of this information.
 To do so, students must complete the directory nondisclosure form, which can be downloaded from Support Center.
 A hold will be placed on the release of directory information, and it will remain in effect until students file a written request to remove it.